SourceCodeOER/sourcecode_api/README.md

 ## How do I populate the database quickly with my exercises ?

-This API is delivered with a very complete CLI tool to handle the different possible situations (the sources can be found [here](https://github.com/SourceCodeOER/cli)).
+This API is delivered with a very complete [CLI tool](https://github.com/SourceCodeOER/cli) to handle the different possible situations.
 You will find more information on its [documentation](https://github.com/SourceCodeOER/cli/blob/master/README.md).

 ## Starting the API